cairo-book/cairo-book/src/ch03-02-references-and-snapshots.md

 > **Note**: In Cairo, a parameter can only be passed as _mutable reference_ using the `ref` modifier if the variable is declared as mutable with `mut`.

-In Listing 3-7, we use a mutable reference to modify the value of the `height` field of the `Rectangle` instance in the `flip` function.
+In Listing 3-7, we use a mutable reference to modify the value of the `height` and `width` fields of the `Rectangle` instance in the `flip` function.

 ```rust
 use debug::PrintTrait;